RisenCrypto/RisenCrypto.github.io/_posts/2021-11-28-ExtensionFields.md

 So we get $(x^3 + x + 1) * (x+1) = x^3 + x^2 + x$

+We can check both our addition & multiplication operations in SageMath
 ~~~
 sage: F.<x> = GF(2^4) # Define our extension field
 sage: F.modulus() # Irreducible polynomial
 x^4 + x + 1